-Parents/Caregivers/Teachers: After your child/student is finished writing their story, have them read it aloud.
+Parents/Caregivers/Teachers: After your child/student is finished writing the sequence of their topic, have them read it aloud.
 Ask them to check if each sentence makes sense and communicates what they want it to say.
 Your child/student may need to add, take away, or change the words at this time.
 Then, help your child/student use the sentence writing checklist to make sure that they have included all the important parts of a sentence.
 If they are missing any of the parts, prompt your child/student to go back and revise their sentence to include what is missing.
 Remember to have them use the model sentence to help them check.

-Students: After you finish writing your story, read it aloud and check if it makes sense.
+Students: After you finish writing the sequence of your topic, read it aloud and check if it makes sense.
 You can always add or take away parts until your sentences say what you wanted them to say, and the story makes sense.
 The last step is to use the checklist to make sure you have included all the important parts of a sentence.
 If not, go back and add them.
 You can use the model sentence to help you check.